Congratulations to Dr. Kathy Ossman for receiving the 2014-2015 CEAS Master Educator Award and CEAS Neil Wandmacher Teaching Award.

 In 2013, Dr. Ossman received the CEAS Master Educator Award and Outstanding Teacher Award, North Central Section, American Society of Engineering Educators (ASEE).

-Congratulations to Dr. Joni Torsella for receiving the 2013 CEAS Master Educator Award.
+Congratulations to Dr. Joni Torsella for receiving the 2014-2015 CEAS Master Educator Award.
 Dr. Torsella also won the award in 2013.

 Congratulations to Dr. Bucks, he was the recipient for the 2014 Neil Wandmacher Teaching Award for Young Faculty.